Michael-A-Company/Basic-Improvement-Proposals/README.md

-Brown Improvement Proposals (BIPs)
+Basic Improvement Proposals (BIPs)

-The primary mechanisms for suggesting new features, gathering technical input, and documenting design decisions within Brown Improvement.
+The primary mechanisms for suggesting new features, gathering technical input, and documenting design decisions for TEDDi.
 Each BIP presents a specific process, method, or idea, offering a clear rationale and concise specifications.
-BIPs track the evolution of technological innovations within the region and serve as a historical record of design decisions.
+BIPs track the evolution of TEDDi and serve as a historical record of design/development decisions.

 What is a BIP?

-A BIP (Brown Improvement Proposal) is a document that introduces a new process, method, or idea aimed at enhancing the technological ecosystem within the Brown Improvement Foundation.
+A BIP (Basic Improvement Proposal) is a document that introduces a new process, method, or idea aimed at enhancing TEDDi.
 Each proposal includes a clear specification and rationale, with the author responsible for building consensus within the community and addressing any dissenting viewpoints.

 BIPs provide a transparent and organized means of proposing changes that impact the broader community, ensuring that the collective’s governance and technical decisions are well-documented and accessible.